valory-xyz/open-autonomy/packages/valory/skills/registration_abci/README.md

 # Registration abci

-## Description:
+## Description

-This module contains the ABCI 'common apps' skill for an AEA.
+This module contains the ABCI registration skill for an AEA.

 ## Behaviours

- - RegistrationBaseBehaviour
- - RegistrationBehaviour
- - RegistrationStartupBehaviour
- - TendermintHealthcheckBehaviour
+* `RegistrationBaseBehaviour`

+   Register to the next periods.

+* `RegistrationBehaviour`

+   Register to the next periods.

+* `RegistrationStartupBehaviour`

+   Register to the next periods.

+* `TendermintHealthcheckBehaviour`

+   Check whether Tendermint nodes are running.

 ## Handlers